-A: As far as we know, sending email campaigns like this doesn’t violate any of Google’s terms.
-Additionally, in testing with several hundred users, there haven’t been any reports of trouble.
+A: Sending email campaigns like this doesn’t violate any of Google’s terms.
+Additionally, thousands of users have set this up and found success.
 What we are offering here is simply a way to use the Gmail user interface to create, launch, and track an email campaign, while the emails are actually sent by a non-Gmail server.

 Q: Do you charge more for sending via SMTP?

 A: Currently, we are not charging any extra for relaying email through an external SMTP server, whether it’s our internal SMTP account you’re using or one you set up yourself.
 Your only additional costs will be the cost with the SMTP service provider, which may be an additional $10+/month USD, based on what kind of account you get.
 So theoretically you could pay $12.95/month to GMass for a G Suite Standard account, and pay SendGrid an additional $9.95/month and send 40,000 emails/month or $19.95/month and send 100,000 emails/month.
 For your low-volume campaigns, you could still elect to send natively through your G Suite account, allowing for another 1,500-2,000 emails/day.